databendlabs/databend/docs/doc/01-deploy/06-cluster-k8s-minio.md

 title: Start a query Cluster on kubernetes
 sidebar_label: K8s Cluster
 description:
-  How to Deploy a databend Query Cluster on kubernetes
+  How to Deploy a Databend Query Cluster on kubernetes
 ---

 :::tip